 Rami graduated from Massey University, where he was working on producing and analysing transgenic fruit flies (Drosophila melanogaster) for pest control and basic research purposes.
 Rami’s main research interests are in investigating and developing novel genetic techniques for pest control.

-Rami’s PhD project at the Gemmell Lab revolves around mtDNA alleles that result in sperm mobility disfunctions and are therefore an essential part of the “The Trojan Female Technique” project for insect control.
+Rami’s PhD project at the Gemmell Lab revolves around mtDNA alleles that result in sperm mobility dysfunctions and are therefore an essential part of the Trojan Female Technique project for insect control.
 These natural variant alleles have been shown to have a population suppression effect in fruit flies.
 His work will provide further evidence for this effect and develop a method for its application that can be used in any species.
-Furthermore, he aims to find similar alleles in other New Zealand significant insect pests such as the German wasp (Vespula germanica) and the Argentine stem weevil (Listronotus bonariensis).
-Rami's research is a collaboration between the Gemmell lab, the Biochemistry Department of the University of Otago, the Landcare Research Centre in Dunedin, and the School of Biological Sciences at Monash University in Victoria, Australia.
-Rami is supervised by Neil, and co-supervised by Prof. Peter Dearden (Biochemistry Department) and Dr. Dan Tomkins (Landcare Research).
+Furthermore, he aims to find similar alleles in other insect pests, significant to the New Zealand economy, such as the Clover root weevil (Sitona obsoletus) and the German wasp (Vespula germanica).